jimbucktoo/bitlinks/README.md

 # bitlinks

-bitlinks is an application developed to create, share and track shortened links using Bitly's API.
+bitlinks is a web application that empowers users to create, share and track shortened links using Bitly's API.

 ## Links